TheSilvered/nest/docs/c_api/c_api-format.md

 formatted string, any string longer than width is cut to size as specified in the description of the `c` flag.

+The width can be specified directly with a number after the flags or by writing an asterisk and passing an `int` value in the arguments after the value to be formatted.

 A negative width is ignored.

 ### Precision